 Connie May Fowler is the author of eight books of fiction and nonfiction.
-Her latest, the memoir A Million Fragile Bones, was published to critical acclaim in April 2017.
+Her latest, the memoir A Million Fragile Bones, was published to critical acclaim in April 2017 and was a finalist for the 2018 Clara Johnson Award in Women’s Literature.

 Her novels include How Clarissa Burden Learned to Fly, The Problem with Murmur Lee, Remembering Blue (recipient of the Chautauqua South Literary Award), Before Women had Wings (recipient of the 1996 Southern Book Critics Circle Award and the Francis Buck Award from the League of American Pen Women), River of Hidden Dreams (recipient of a Florida Individual Artist Grant), and Sugar Cage.
 She has published one previous memoir, When Katie Wakes, a book that explores domestic violence and its generational echoes.